-A brain aneurysm, or cerebral aneurysm may be present at birth or develop after injury.
+A brain aneurysm, or cerebral aneurysm, is a weak spot in a blood vessel wall in the brain.
+It may be present at birth or develop after an injury.
 Symptoms include sudden severe headache, nausea, vomiting, visual difficulties and loss of consciousness.

 Brain aneurysms rarely rupture, but related bleeding puts patients at high risk of severe neurologic injury and death.
-Patients with unruptured aneurysms may be monitored or treated with endovascular coil embolization, blood flow diversion, microsurgical clipping or vascular neurosurgery.
+Patients with unruptured aneurysms may be monitored or treated with a minimally invasive approach or vascular neurosurgery.
 A ruptured cerebral aneurysm requires emergency treatment.

 There are several minimally invasive treatments for patients with a brain aneurysm.
 They involve “endovascular” techniques accomplished by navigating a thin catheter (hollow tube) through the blood vessels to the location of the aneurysm.
 Some techniques close off the aneurysm, while others use “flow diversion devices” to route blood flow away from the aneurysm and down the normal course of the blood vessel.

 The endovascular approach may offer shorter treatment time, less pain and faster recovery than traditional open surgical procedures.

 Coil Embolization (Coiling)

 Coil embolization, or “coiling,” is the most common endovascular treatment.
 Physicians use a catheter to place tightly packed platinum coils within the aneurysm to encourage clot formation, close the aneurysm, and prevent bleeding into the brain.

 Placing a clip at the base of the aneurysm is another method of treatment.
 The clip stops the blood flow to the aneurysm, keeping it from bursting or leaking blood into the brain.